The Septimus Wave

 The Septimus Wave is the twenty-second book in the Blake and Mortimer series.
-It is written by Jean Dufaux, illustrated by Antoine Aubin and Etienne Schréder and released in 2013.
+It was written by Jean Dufaux, illustrated by Antoine Aubin and Etienne Schréder.
 The book is a sequel to The Yellow "M" and deals with Colonel Olrik's past with Septimus.

 Plot

 In London, several months after the outcome of the case of the Yellow Mark, four admirers of Professor Septimus (Lieutenant McFarlane, Lady Rowana, banker Oscar Balley, and Professor Evangely) prepare to revive his work in secret.
 Lady Rowana is the first of two female protagonists to have a speaking part in Jacobs' publications.
 The second female protagonist would later appear in Edgar Jacobs' The Time Trap.

 Olrik finds refuge in the Chinese establishment of Lilly Sing, where injects himself with morphine to forget his tormented past with Septimus.
 During one of his panic attacks, Olrik sees Professor Septimus demanding the return of his "guinea pig".

 In the Centaur Club, Captain Francis Blake of MI5 is warned by his deputy Millovitch from the Home Office that a madman is wandering around King's Cross station.
 Blake and Millovitch, locate the madman before an electric shock suddenly strikes him.
 Meanwhile, Professor Philip Mortimer switches on the electric power in his laboratory in Newham, where he has rebuilt the Telecephaloscope that was invented by Septimus.
 Mortimer hopes to perfect the Telecephaloscope in order to use it for psychiatry.
 Mortimer's faithful servant, Nasir, disapproves of his plans for this machine.
 After Mortimer leaves the laboratory, the machine turns itself on and Nasir sees a disturbing shape emerging from it.

 The next day, Blake gets furious when he learns about the nature of Mortimer's research.
 Busy with another matter, he asks the professor to accompany him to the interrogation of the first mad man found near King's Cross.
-They discover that he escaped from Bedlam Hospice where Major Banks and his men were cared for.
+They discover that he escaped from Bedlam Hospice, where Major Banks and his men were cared for.
 The mad man recites a litany and Mortimer recognizes the words as the litanies of Septimus' victims.
 Afterward, in the street, Blake and Mortimer are almost killed by a driver.
 Mortimer returns to his laboratory and Nasir tells him about the disturbing shape that he saw emerging underneath the machine: he saw Septimus' spectrum coming out of the Telecephaloscope.
 Meanwhile, Professor Septimus, who was brought back by the Telecephaloscope, quietly walks through Bloomsbury in search of his next test subject.

 Kim Ku-Dum, a former interrogator of the Yellow Army, hypnotizes Olrik at Sing's place to help him break free of his demons.
 Olrik sees a crowd demanding the return of Septimus and Mortimer reactivating the Telecephaloscope.
 Motivated by these visions, Olrik tries to escape, but Sing is waiting outside to present him to Lieutenant McFarlane.